Indianapolis Business Formation Attorneys

 Types of Businesses

 The nature of your operation will determine the best type of business for you to register.
 Once you have worked out which type of business best suits your company's needs, you must register it with the Indiana Department of Revenue by submitting a business tax application.
-Once this is submitted and approved, the state recognizes your business and taxes it accordingly.
+Once this has been submitted and approved, the state will recognize your business and tax it accordingly.

-The types of businesses available to register your company as are as follows:
+The types of businesses available to register your company as include:

-• Limited Partnership: A limited partnership is similar to the other type of partnership in that multiple partners are liable for the company's debts and liabilities.
+- Limited Partnership: A limited partnership is similar to the other type of partnership in that multiple partners are liable for the company's debts and liabilities.
 However, with a limited partnership, each partner is only liable for the amount of money he or she invested into the company.
-This is why they are sometimes known as limited liability partnerships;
+This is why these companies are sometimes known as limited liability partnerships.

-• Limited Liability Company: With this type of business, the members of the company can not be held liable for its debts or liabilities.
-They do enjoy the flow-through taxation to the members like those in corporations enjoy;
+- Limited Liability Company (LLC): With this type of business, the members of the company can not be held liable for its debts or liabilities.
+They do enjoy the flow-through taxation to the members like those in corporations enjoy.

-• Corporation: A corporation is a distinct legal entity from its owners.
+- Corporation: A corporation is a distinct legal entity from its owners.
 This means that the corporation may enter contracts, borrow and loan money, pay taxes, and own assets independently of its owners.
-With a corporation, shareholders may receive profits through dividends and stocks, but are not liable for the company's debts or liabilities;
+With a corporation, shareholders may receive profits through dividends and stocks, but they are not liable for the company's debts or liabilities.

-• Nonprofit Corporation: This is a type of corporation that is organized to benefit the public, a specific group of people or cause, or the members of the nonprofit corporation.
-These corporations are tax-exempt; and
+- Nonprofit Corporation: This is a type of corporation that is organized to benefit the public, a specific group of people or cause, or the members of the nonprofit corporation.
+These corporations are tax-exempt.

 At Due Doyle Fanning & Alderfer, LLP, we are here to help you form your business.
 We represent both companies and individuals in various matters related to business formation and litigation.
 We are a litigation firm that will defend insurance companies and their insureds against various claims and take cases all the way to trial when necessary.
 Contact us at 317-635-7700 today.